kre64/basicweb/README.md

 =====
 0. Clone the repo
 1. On a UNIX machine, run "./start.sh" to check for dependencies && run the application.
-2. Non-UNIX machines,
+2. Non-UNIX machines.
-   *python init_db.py // Initialize the database file with initial tables *flask run         // Start the Flask application.
+   * python init_db.py // Initialize the database file with initial tables
+   * flask run         // Start the Flask application.